Gonna be this way (clap-clap-clap-clap)

 Your week, your month, or even your year..."

-A Roommate Com that ran on NBC from 1994 to 2004, centering on a circle of twenty-something (and by the end, thirty-something) Manhattan singles.
+A Roommate Com that ran on NBC from 1994 to 2004, centering around a circle of twenty-something (and by the end, thirty-something) Manhattan singles.
 A light-hearted show, most of the jokes involved some problem or misunderstanding involving sex, work, money, family or personal quirks.

 Its most iconic location was the "Central Perk" coffee shop (a joke on New York's Central Park), though most of it took place in two studio-built apartments, and it was filmed in California.
 It featured dozens of guest stars, including big names like Charlton Heston.

 While each episode is mostly self-contained, it was among the first prime-time comedies with an evolving status quo, something of a stepping stone to the Half-Arc Season that started becoming popular around the time that Friends debuted.
 Most of the cast went through several jobs, all went through plenty of love interests, and two became parents.
 The show was also open about, if not dedicated to, continuity, recalling and building off of events from prior episodes.